 Rudy: "Now who's the dummy?"

-- Taken Up to Eleven by Buzz and Bud in No Good Gofers, whose relentless heckling gives the players even more enticement to hit them with the pinballs.
+- Buzz and Bud in No Good Gofers, whose relentless heckling gives the players even more enticement to hit them with the pinballs.

 Buzz: "You're dumber than Bud!"